StephenDev0/StikDebug-Guide/pairing_file.md

    ```bash
    chmod +x ./jitterbugpair
    ```
 4. **Set a passcode** for your device if you haven't already.
-Unlock your device, connect it to your computer via cable.
-If a prompt appears: tap "Trust."
+Unlock your device and connect it to your computer via cable.
+When a prompt appears: tap "Trust."
 5. Open your device to the homescreen.
 6. Execute the program:
    ```bash